jfly/on-air/README.md

   and "garage off-air") that turn the "on air led" on/off when my laptop webcam appears/disappears.
 - I built the on air display, which was a fun mix of woodworking and electronics.
-It has a ESP8266 running [ESPHome](https://esphome.io/).
+It has an ESP8266 running [ESPHome](https://esphome.io/).
 It's directly connected to mains electricity for power.
   Feel free to reach out if you'd like more details.
 It may motivate me to document the full build.